ChristineMWilde/Stream_One_Project_GH/README.md

 5. ## Payment Page
 This is a short form in order for users to complete payment.
 Users are redirected after successfully filling out the order online form.

-My own JavaScript and JQuery files are found under js folder.
+My own JavaScript and JQuery files are found under the js folder.

 ### Installation